Skip to content

 ICE photo competition

-The ICE is celebrating the role of infrastructure within communities with our photo competition.
+The ICE celebrates the role of infrastructure within communities with our photo competition.

 Infrastructure plays a pivotal role in shaping the world – especially our communities.
 To highlight the many ways our work can do this, the ICE launched a photo competition, encouraging its members to snap and share their images within the theme ‘community and infrastructure’.

-The winner will have their photo on display at the home of infrastructure – joining the ranks of meaningful and historic artwork at One Great George Street (OGGS) in London.
+The winning photo is proudly on display at the home of infrastructure – joining the ranks of meaningful and historic artwork at One Great George Street (OGGS) in London.
+You can find the photo outside Kendal's Café Bar.

 Our shortlisted photos